Squeezing N\'eel-type Magnetic Modulations by Enhanced Dzyaloshinskii-Moriya interaction of $4d$ Electrons: Results

-The scattering intensity was recorded in zero-field at $T=$2\,K upon the 180$^{\circ}$ rotation of the sample in 1$^{\circ}$ steps, with an acquisition time of 120\,s at each angle.
+We explored the zero-field modulated magnetic states of GaMo$_4$S$_8$ by SANS experiments.
+The scattered intensity was recorded in zero-field at $T=2$\,K upon the 180$^{\circ}$ rotation of the sample in 1$^{\circ}$ steps, with an acquisition time of 120\,s at each angle.
 The background signal was measured in the paramagnetic phase at $T=25$\,K following the same procedure.
 The scattering images were averaged over a 10$^{\circ}$ moving window in the rotation angle to improve the signal-to-noise ratio.
 Figures \ref{fig:GVS_RST_highsymm} (a)-(d) show the SANS images obtained on four high-symmetry planes, namely the (111), (110), $\left(11\bar{2}\right)$ and (001) planes.
 A pixel-wise adaptive Wiener filter, assuming Gaussian noise, was applied for better visualization.

-Gaussian fitting of the scattering intensity averaged over the polar angle in the (111) plane yields $\left|\mathbf{q}\right| = 0.64$\,nm$^{-1}$ for the length of the modulation vectors with a FWHM of 0.2\,nm$^{-1}$, corresponding to the real-space periodicity of $\lambda\approx 9.8$\,nm.
-The large uncertainty of $|q|$ mainly originates from the broad and anisotropic distribution of the scattering intensity.
+The q-dependence of the scattering intensity in the (111) plane, averaged over the polar angles, was fitted by a Gaussian, yielding $\left|\mathbf{q}\right| = 0.64$\,nm$^{-1}$ for the length of the modulation vectors with a FWHM of 0.2\,nm$^{-1}$, which corresponds to a real-space periodicity of $\lambda\approx 9.8$\,nm.
+The uncertainty of $|q|$ mainly originates from the broad and anisotropic distribution of the scattering intensity.
 Whereas the Curie-temperature is close to that of GaV$_4$Se$_8$, implying a similar strength of the symmetric exchange ($J$) in the two compounds, the modulation wavelength in GaMo$_4$S$_8$ is roughly half of that in GaV$_4$S$_8$ \cite{kezsmarki2015neel} and GaV$_4$Se$_8$ \cite{bordacs2017equilibrium}, implying a stronger DMI coupling ($D$), as $\lambda \propto J/D$.